scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 (3 rows)
 ```

-## Stop the sample
+## Stop ScalarDB Analytics with PostgreSQL and the database

-To stop the sample, stop the Docker container by running the following command:
+To stop ScalarDB Analytics with PostgreSQL and the database, stop the Docker container by running the following command:

 ```console
 $ docker-compose down